Roy

 Notable People Named Roy

-Roy Allen Williams is a renowned American retired college basketball coach, known for his successful coaching stints at North Carolina Tar Heels and Kansas Jayhawks, and was inducted into the College Basketball Hall of Fame in 2006 and the Basketball Hall of Fame in 2007.
+Roy Allen Williams is a retired college basketball coach who led North Carolina and Kansas and was inducted into the Basketball Hall of Fame.

-Roy Rogers, known as the King of the Cowboys, was a multi-talented American singer, actor, television host, and rodeo performer.
+Roy Rogers, known as the King of the Cowboys, was an American singer, actor, TV host, and rodeo performer.

-Roy Nelson is an American mixed martial artist who has competed in various organizations, including the UFC and Bellator MMA, and is known for his achievements in the Heavyweight division.
+Roy Nelson is an American mixed martial artist who won The Ultimate Fighter: Heavyweights in the UFC and is a former IFL Heavyweight Champion with notable victories.

-Roy Linwood Clark was a prominent American singer, musician, and television presenter, best known for hosting the nationally televised country variety show Hee Haw from 1969 to 1997 and for his significant contributions to popularizing country music.
+Roy Linwood Clark was an American musician and television host best known for Hee Haw and his influential role in country music.

-Roy Warren Spencer is an American meteorologist known for his satellite-based temperature monitoring work and his views on global warming.
+Roy Warren Spencer is an American meteorologist and climate scientist known for his satellite-based temperature monitoring and his "lukewarmer" stance that human influence on climate is minimal compared to natural variations, as expressed in his books criticizing climate change alarmism.

-Roy Edward Disney KCSG was an influential American businessman and longtime senior executive of the Walt Disney Company.
+Roy Edward Disney was an American businessman and media executive who served as a senior executive and animation chairman at the Walt Disney Company, founded by his uncle and father.

 Maria Fernandez